ppengtang/oicr/README.md

 **The [original implementation](https://github.com/ppengtang/oicr/tree/pcl) is based on the caffe which only supports single-gpu training for python.**

+**I have written a PyTorch implementation of our PCL.
+The codes are available [here](https://github.com/ppengtang/pcl.pytorch).
+This version codes obtain 49.2% mAP and 65.0% CorLoc on PASCAL VOC 2007 dataset!**

 ### Introduction

 **Proposal Cluster Learning (PCL)** is a framework for weakly supervised object detection with deep ConvNets.